X-CASH-official/xcash-dpops/README.md

 You will need to change the **User** to the user of the system

-You will need to change the **PIDFile** to the full path of the `Installed-Programs/systemdpid` folder
+You will need to change the **PIDFile** to the full path of the `mongod.pid` file

 You will need to change the **ExecStart** to the full path of the `mongod` file

+Reload systemd after you have made any changes to the systemd service files
+`systemctl daemon-reload`

 ### XCASH Daemon